Yim Jae-beom

-Yim Jae-beom (also spelled Yim Jae-bum; born October 14, 1962) is a South Korean rock ballad singer who is widely regarded as one of South Korea's best vocalists.
+Yim Jae-beom (also spelled Yim Jae-bum; born October 14, 1962) is a South Korean retired singer who is widely regarded as one of South Korea's best vocalists.

 He debuted in 1986 as the vocalist for the heavy metal band Sinawe.
 After recording with other bands, including Asiana and Rock in Korea, Yim released his first solo album in 1991.
+On January 4, 2026, it was announced Yim Jae-beom would be retiring after his final concert on May 20, and the release of his eighth full album.

 Career

 In 2011, Yim joined the cast of I Am a Singer where he placed first two times.
 On May 23, 2011, I Am a Singer announced that Yim would be taking a temporary leave from the show.

 He released a new solo album, "Day by Day" which reached No.2 on Hanteo Daily Charts on September 19.

 He also took part in the OST of the successful Korean drama City Hunter with the song "Love".

 In 2013, Yim released a duet with South Korean singer, Ali, titled "I Love You".